 Every now and again, we come across various mortgage hurdles.
 They’re not completely impossible to work around, but can often prolong the process.
 Below we have compiled a list of the top 5 hurdles we’ve come across in our time as a mortgage broker in London.

-Through our experience of providing mortgage advice in London, we’ve found that families are not normally turned down for a mortgage because of childcare fees.
+Through our experience of providing first time buyer mortgage advice in London, we’ve found that families are not normally turned down for a mortgage because of childcare fees.
 That being said, it is extremely common for a lower mortgage amount to be offered.

 This becomes more apparent when parents have gone back to work and are paying out for childcare costs, as sometimes these can cost hundreds of pounds per month.
 These costs are considered by lenders as regular outgoings, the same as they would treat something like car repayments.

 Even if there are no nursery fees to pay, parents on lower-income still generally get offered less than those who do not have children.
 The good news though is that the amount that families using this service can often be in receipt of tax credits and some lenders will also take these into account as well as child benefit.